 For example, we’re more likely to remember both the intense and final moments of an experience more vividly.

-A phenomenon known as the ‘peak-end effect’
+This phenomenon is known as the ‘peak-end effect’

 One study put this to the test - asking participants to take part in two trials which involved putting their hand into uncomfortably cold water.

-Trial 1: Place hand in 14° water for 60 seconds.
+- Trial 1: Place hand in 14° water for 60 seconds

-Trial 2: Place hand in 14° water for 60 seconds and then 15° water for 30 seconds.
+- Trial 2: Place hand in 14° water for 60 seconds and then 15° water for 30 seconds.